InstituteforDiseaseModeling/idmtools/DEVELOPMENT_README.md

 # Test

 The following section is an overview of test for idmtools.
 All tests are located under the `tests` folder in each package folder.
 Test are written to be ran my `py.test`.
-The test are partially confiured through the pytest.ini.
+The test are partially configured through the pytest.ini.
 Additional test configuration happens dynamically through the `make test` commands.

 Here are a list of jobs related to test from the makefile.